-- > Visit the MetLife MyBenefits website through TotalComp@Citi at www.totalcomponline.com; or - > Call 1-888-830-7380 for a provider directory.
+- Visit the MetLife MyBenefits website through My Total Compensation and Benefits at www.totalcomponline.com; or - Call 1 (888) 830-7380 for a provider directory.

+When You Schedule an Appointment

-When calling to make an appointment, let the dentist know that you participate in the MetLife PDP.
+Let the dentist know that you participate in the MetLife PDP.
 Your Citi GEID is your MetLife member ID.
 Be sure to provide your Citi GEID when calling MetLife or submitting claims.
-You do not need to present your ID card to your provider to confirm that you are eligible for dental benefits.

-How the Plan works
+How the Plan Works

 The MetLife PDP allows you to receive care from any dentist.
 At the time you need dental care, you decide whether to visit a PDP dentist or go to a dentist outside the PDP network.
-The Plan provisions (deductibles, coinsurance, and annual and lifetime maximums) will be the same whether or not your dentist is a PDP provider.
+The Plan provisions (deductibles, coinsurance and annual and lifetime maximums) will be the same whether or not your dentist is a PDP provider.
 However, using preferred dentists can reduce your out-of-pocket costs.

-Annual deductible and maximum
+Annual Deductible and Maximum

 Before benefits can be paid in a calendar year, you and/or your covered dependent(s) must meet the \$50 individual or \$150 maximum family deductible.
 The deductible does not apply to preventive and diagnostic services.
-However, the deductible does apply to basic, major, and orthodontia services.
+However, the deductible does apply to basic, major and orthodontia services.